netlify/build/CONTRIBUTING.md

 Everyone is welcome regardless of personal background.
 We enforce a [Code of conduct](CODE_OF_CONDUCT.md) in order to promote a positive and inclusive environment.

-## Update Docs

-Docs are updated with `markdown-magic` - run `npm run test:docs` for it.

-We also run this on precommit hooks with `husky`.

 ## Development process

 First fork and clone the repository.
 If you're not sure how to do this, please watch